Assessing imbalance in signed brain networks: Results

-In order to verify the first of the aforementioned findings, we have constructed two $7\times 7$ matrices: each entry of the first (second) one encodes the number of positive (negative) links between the corresponding Yeo's regions, aggregated across individuals.
-As fig.~\ref{fig:8} shows, \emph{i)} the largest number of positive links is found within the DMN; \emph{ii)} the largest number of negative links is found between the DMN and the DA network, although a large number of the same kind of connections is found between the DMN and the SM, SVA and VIS networks as well - consistently across all benchmarks.
+In order to verify the first of the aforementioned findings, we have constructed two $8\times 8$ matrices: each entry of the first (second) one encodes the number of positive (negative) links between the corresponding Yeo's networks - to which the \emph{subcortical regions} have been added - aggregated across individuals.
+As fig.~\ref{fig:8} shows, \emph{i)} the largest number of positive links is found within the DMN; \emph{ii)} a large number of negative links is found between the DMN and every other network, as well as between the SUBC and every other network.
+While the first result confirms the empirical `in phase' dynamics of the ROIs constituting the default mode network, the second one seems to (at least) partly reflect a filter-induced sign reversal; indeed, the subcortical regions are characterised by one of the highest degrees of independence from the remaining ROIs, comparable only to that of the limbic regions: as a consequence, the corresponding value of the signature falls below the validation threshold imposed by the local filter.

-In order to verify the second of the aforementioned findings, we have constructed a $7\times 7\times 7$ tensor, each entry of which encodes the IBI associated with a given triplet of Yeo's regions, averaged across individuals (see fig.~\ref{fig:9}).
-Still, as the triplets with a smaller IBI exhibit a larger inter-subject variability, we have also considered the distribution of such values: according to the MW test, \emph{i)} the triads belonging to the same Yeo's region are those exhibiting the lowest level of imbalance, the smallest values characterising the triplets involving nodes from the SM, SVA and VIS networks; \emph{ii)} the triads where the DMN is present once or, at most, twice, exhibit the highest level of imbalance - consistently across all benchmarks.